 Vjetrenica Cave is located in the neighboring Bosnia & Herzegovina, and it’s the largest cave found in this area.

 The length of the cave isn't yet known, but once an interesting experiment was conducted within the cave with a colored substance that was later found on the island of Sipan, off the coast of Dubrovnik.

 Neretva River Safari

 A wonderful valley located only 70 km north of Dubrovnik offers loads of things to do.
 From kite and windsurfing, wine tasting, hiking, harvesting mandarins to river safaris, and indulging in local specialties like frog and eel stew, Neretva Valley offers something interesting for everybody.

 You can arrange a safari directly with a restaurant (we recommend Djudja & Mate in the village of Vid).
 Neretva delta is just a 1.5-hour drive from Dubrovnik.

 These low-key waterfalls, located near the village of Studenci in Bosnia & Herzegovina, are mostly visited by locals.

 Kravica Waterfalls are two hours drive from Dubrovnik.
 This part of Bosnia & Herzegovina, along the Trebizat river, abounds in underground waters, streams, rapids, and waterfalls.

 We recommend you take a self-drive trip to Kravica Waterfalls.
 Hike, chill out and swim in freshwater, relax in a nearby cafe with a terrace overlooking the water and the waterfalls, and then head to Ceveljusa for a lunch at the Mandica Jaz restaurant.
 They serve mostly meat, and trouts, but benefit from an awesome location.
 The food here is super cheap.

 You can also check this group tour to Kravica Waterfalls.

 Trsteno is a small village just 20 km north of Dubrovnik.
 The village is a home of a beautiful Trsteno Arboretum.
 Established in the 15th century, it's the oldest monument of garden architecture in Croatia.

-Since the place was used as a set for a popular HBO series – The Game of Thrones, more and more tourists (particularly GoT fans) visit the sight.
+Since this place was used as a set for a popular HBO series – The Game of Thrones, more and more tourists (particularly GoT fans) visit the Trsteno Arboretum.
 Many tour agencies offer a combo tour of city walks and arboretum for GoT fans.